 Here, learn more about the symptoms, causes, when to see a doctor, and treatment options.

-A person with sleep apnea may be unaware of their symptoms, but another person may notice that while sleeping the person:
+A person with sleep apnea may be unaware of their symptoms, but another person may notice that

 - stops breathing for a while, followed by a noisy breath

 The individual may notice that they experience:

 - difficulty concentrating

 - waking up several times a night to urinate